Polars (Python) – Big Data Essentials (100% Practical) - ANSNEW

 df.write_parquet("out.parquet")

-Lazy → write without pulling all data into memory
+Lazy pipeline → write without holding everything in memory

 (